aleksandr-vin/aleksandr-vin.github.io/_drafts/2023-11-15-chatgpt-ios-app.md

 }
 ```

-3. context in reply looks like something encrypted (ChatGPT system context for their completion api?)
+3. context in reply looks like something encrypted (ChatGPT system context for their completion api?), ChatGPT suggests that it is
+   JSON Web Encryption (JWE) token

 4. e2ee_key can be an end-to-end encryption key